Electric Bill Before Solar

 However, because of Hawaii’s nation-leading high electricity rates, your new solar system will generate massive savings, regardless of any future legislative improvements.
 In fact, because of those high utility rates, solar power likely pays for itself faster in Hawaii than anywhere else in the United States.
 For that alone we really had to give Hawaii an A, even if there is still a great deal of room to improve.

-A Renewable Portfolio Standard (“RPS”) requires utilities in the state to eventually source at least a certain percentage of their electricity from clean, renewable sources like solar panels.
+A Renewables Portfolio Standard (“RPS”) requires utilities in the state to eventually source at least a certain percentage of their electricity from clean, renewable sources like solar panels.

 Hawaii has a strong general RPS, mandating that 40% of all energy must come from renewable sources by 2030.
 That goal is being phased in; current policy calls for 10% renewable energy, increasing to 15% in 2015.
 40% is a strong overall number.
 But the program could be even better if it had specific targets for Hawaii’s solar panels.